QiufangMa/Agent-architecture/draft-wmz-nmrg-agent-ndt-arch.md

 #### Execution

-Once network decisions are made and confirmed, the Execution component performs specific actions to the physical network, e.g., modify specific configuration on network devices through protocols like NETCONF {{?RFC6241}} and RESTCONF {{?RFC8040}}.
+Once network decisions are made and confirmed, the Execution component performs specific actions to the physical network, e.g., modify specific configuration on network controllers or network devices through protocols like NETCONF {{?RFC6241}}
+and RESTCONF {{?RFC8040}}.
 It is the component that makes the planned control and management changes a reality in the real physical network.

 ### Physical Network